chapmancbVCU/chappy-php/docs/console.md

 php console test:run-test Test
 ```

 Where Test is the name of the file containing the test.
 Typing php console in the command line at project root will display all of the available commands.
-Each of the supported command will be covered in their respective sections in this user guide.
+Each of the supported commands will be covered in their respective sections in this user guide.

 If there is a command you would like for us to support you can submit an issue [here](https://github.com/chapmancbVCU/chappy-php/issues).